Racism | Justice | Human Rights | World Peace | Equality | Prosperity of Humankind | Sustainable Development | Values | Nature

 The Universal House of Justice

-A Letter addressed to the Baha’is of the United States – July 2020
+To the Baha’is of the United States – July 2020

 Racism is a profound deviation from the standard of true morality.
 It deprives a portion of humanity of the opportunity to cultivate and express the full range of their capability and to live a meaningful and flourishing life, while blighting the progress of the rest of humankind.
 It cannot be rooted out by contest and conflict.
 It must be supplanted by the establishment of just relationships among individuals, communities, and institutions of society that will uplift all and will not designate anyone as “other”.
 The change required is not merely social and economic, but above all moral and spiritual. (audio)

-To participants of the 2019 Bicentennial of the Birth of the Báb commemorations
+To participants of the 2019 Bicentennial of the Birth of the Báb

 If the teachings brought by Bahá’u’lláh are what will enable humanity to advance to the highest levels of unity, then one must search the soul for the right response.
 The multitudes who recognized the Báb were summoned to heroism, and their magnificent response is recorded by history.
 Let every one who is awake to the condition of the world, and to the persistent evils that warp the lives of its inhabitants, heed Bahá’u’lláh’s call to selfless and steadfast service—heroism for the present age.
 What else will rescue the world but the efforts of countless souls who each make the welfare of humanity their principal, their dominating concern?